seanmcquaid/SetListCreator/README.md

 6) Pages

 Things to do :
-1) Unit Tests + Refactoring - Back End
-2) Unit Tests + Refactoring - Front End
+1) Unit Tests + Refactoring - Front End
-3) Documentation
+2) Documentation